Binary logs and replication improvements¶

 Default | OFF |

-When disabled (default setting), the server removes comments and adds quotation marks.
+When disabled (default setting), the server removes comments and adds quotation marks to DDL statements.

-DDL statements are logged in the binary log with the following:
+DDL statements are logged in the binary log with the following characteristics:

-• Comments are preserved, so any notes you add to the command stay in the binary log.
+Comments are preserved, allowing any notes added to the command to remain in the binary log.

 You can enable binlog_ddl_skip_rewrite